-Number and Title Credits
+Number and Title ( Credits

-ART 1110-Design: 2-D
+ART 1110-Design: 2-D 3

-ART 2100-Computer Graphics I
+ART 2100-Computer Graphics I 3

-GRAR 1510-Introduction to Graphic Arts3
+GRAR 1510-Introduction to Graphic Arts 3

-GRAR 1800-Introduction to Macinto osh 3
+GRAR 1800-Introduction to Macinto sh3

-GRAR 1810-Electronic Publishing:
+GRAR 1810-Electronic Publishing: In Design

-PageMaker (fall only)
+(fall only) 3

 or

 GRAR 1820-Electronic Publishing:

 QuarkXPress (spring only) 3

-TO OTAL 15
+TO ΓAL 15

 Number and Title Credits

-ART 1130-Design: Color
+ART 1130-Design: Color 3

-ART 2120-Graphic Design I
+ART 2120-Graphic Design I 3

 ART 2465-Art Portfolio 2

-GRAR 1610-Offset Production I
+GRAR 1610-Offset Production I 3

-GRAR 1620-Offset Production II
+GRAR 1620-Offset Production II 3

 GRAR 1720-Imaging for Printing

-Reproduction
+Reproduction 3

-GRAR 1950-Preflighting/Image Asse embly3
+GRAR 1950-Preflighting/Image Ass sembly.3

-PHTO 1600-Survey of Photography
+PHTO 1600-Survey of Photography 73

 or

-PHTO 1610-Introduction to Photogra aphy 4
+PHTO 1610-Introduction to Photog graphy 4

 or

-PHTO 2650-Digital Imaging
+PHTO 2650-Digital Imaging 3

+0 0

-One course from the following list of ap oproved
+One course from the following list of approved capstone courses:

-capstone courses: ART 2479-Special Projects: Graphic
+ART 24/9-Special Projects: Graphic

-Design (Capstone Course)
+Design (Capstone Course)3

 or

 GRAR 2750-Magazine Editing and

-Management (Capstone Cours e)3
+Management (Capstone Course)3

-7 ГОТАL 26-27
+TOTAL 26-27

-ASSOCIATE OF APPLIED SCIENCE GRAPHICS
+ASSOCIATE OF APPLIED SCIENCE GRAPHICS PRINTING PRODUCTION

-PRINTING PRODUCTION OPTION

 Printing Production is designed to prepare students to enter the graphic arts/printing profession as offset printing press operators.
 Some might think of it as boot camp for printers.
-Included with the thorough study and hands-on experience of the printing press., printing production students will also be exposed to the fundamentals of graphic design allowing them a better understanding of the discipline that generates the work that is targeted for the printing press.
+Included with the thorough study and hands-on experience of the printing press, Printing Production students will also be exposed to the fundamentals of graphic design allowing them a better understanding of the discipline that generates the work that is targeted for the printing press.
 These students will also get a basic background in prepress which will assist them in their communications with the area that works in concert with printing.
 This degree also provides the groundwork for print management training.
-A second two-year business degree or transfer to a 4-year school to study business is recommended for those seeking a career in the administrative area of the printing industry.
+A second two-year business degree or transfer to a four-year school to study business is recommended for those seeking a career in the administrative area of the printing industry.

 Number and Title Credits

-Students should refer to the Graduation n
+Students should refer to the Graduation on

-Requirements on pages 26-32 20-23
+Requirements on pages 29-37 20-23

 Three hours of Humanities/Social Science/Visual & Performing Arts/Science may be fulfilled by taking Core Courses.
+Three hours of Math may be fulfilled by taking GRAR 2710.